hperrin/svelte-material-ui/packages/layout-grid/README.md

 # More Information

-See [Responsive layout grid](https://material.io/design/layout/responsive-layout-grid.html) in the Material design spec.
+See [Responsive layout grid](https://m2.material.io/design/layout/responsive-layout-grid.html) in the Material design spec.

-See [Layout Grid](https://github.com/material-components/material-components-web/tree/v14.0.0/packages/mdc-layout-grid) in MDC-Web for information about the upstream library's architecture.